New to Bounty?

 “This has been fertile ground for writers and illustrators of picture books.
 If your child ever dreamed of helping the Easter Bunny, imitating his generosity – or even meeting him – then then those kind of Easter books will be ideal choices.”

-Early Childhood Literacy Expert, Brian Caswell believes that books written specifically for the Easter season can creatively engage your children.
+As an Early Childhood Literacy Expert, Brian Caswell believes that books written specifically for the Easter season can creatively engage your children.

 “However, if your goal is to help your child understand the historical or religious story behind Easter, there are a number of books that retell the Easter story with children in mind too,” says Brian.